Mesillat Yesharim: Influence

-Mesillat Yesharim is perhaps the most important Jewish ethical text of the post-Middle Ages period.
-The Vilna Gaon is reported to have commented that he couldn't find a superfluous word in the first eleven chapters of the work, and stated that he would have traveled to meet the author and learn from his ways if he'd still been alive.
+Mesillat Yesharim is perhaps the most important Jewish ethical text of the early modern period.
+The Vilna Gaon is reported to have commented that he could not find a superfluous word in the first eleven chapters of the work, and stated that he would have traveled to meet the author and learn from his ways if he had still been alive.
 These and similar pronouncements largely cleared Luzzato from misgivings by others as to his suspected Sabbatean leanings.

+Mesillat Yesharim became Luzzatto's most famous ethical tract and one of the most popular Jewish ethical treatises.
+It was published in ten different editions between 1740 and 1835.
+Along with Shirei Tiferet ("Poems of Glory") by Naphtali Hirz Wessely, Mesillat Yesharim became part of the canon of mussar literature of the course of the 1780s to the middle of the 19th century.

+American rabbi Mordecai Kaplan published the first English translation of Mesillat Yesharim through the Jewish Publication Society of America in 1936.